Read a regular, seekable file into memory. These functions use fseek/ftell, so pipes and other non-seekable paths are not supported.

 inp_get_input

-Reads a file at path and returns the contents as a single string.
-The string is allocated inside the function and
+Reads a file at path and returns the contents as a single NUL-terminated string.
+The caller frees it.
+Missing file returns NULL.

 char *inp_get_input(const char *path);